ryanhansen2222/esof423-s2021/README.md

 The yardstick-archive repository can be copied and modified directly to meet the needs of the user.
 Alternatively database migrations, routes, edge files, controllers, and other required files can be used individually to meet the user’s needs from within their own adonis project.

-##Selenium Testing
+## Selenium Testing

-A Selenium test suite is included within the repository.
+A Selenium test suite is included within the repository under /src/yardstick-archive/public.
 To run this, the Selenium ide is a required extension from your browser.
+Select the Selenium extension in your browser and choose open existing project.
+Select the 423 Test Suite.side file.
 Then, the url within the .side files will need to be changed to match your working url or local host.
 A video showing this test suite running successfully can be found [here](https://youtu.be/ZJiIl9BfRrE).